Can We Trust AI with Our Lives? It All Comes Down to This...

 Traditional drug development can take more than a decade and may cost a lot of money; we’re talking billions of dollars.
 But when AI comes into this equation, it can predict how molecules will behave in a matter of days or even hours.
 For example, Insilico Medicine used AI to design a potential treatment for idiopathic pulmonary fibrosis in just 18 months.
 Without the use of AI, this project is projected to take 2.5 to 4 years or longer, maybe even a decade.
 AI speeds up this process by predicting properties like how well a drug will bind to a target, just like how a search engine quickly sorts through billions of webpages to find relevant results.
 This is very crucial as it helps researchers avoid wasting time and money on compounds that are unlikely to work and allows promising drugs to be identified much earlier.

 This technology’s limits are extending far beyond that because it displays a win-win situation, as it reduces costs in healthcare administration by making processes like clinical trial recruitment and data management faster and more efficient.
 Instead of depending on people to physically look through every electron health record.
-Ai can use natural language processing to quickly identify necessary patterns in patients by analyzing large and scattered data sets.
+AI can use natural language processing to quickly identify necessary patterns in patients by analyzing large and scattered data sets.

 Enables personalized care and access in underserved areas